Datical/devops_homework/README.md

 * The database is currently a local postgres docker container.
 This is fine for local development, but not suitable for production.
 Make any necessary changes required to use the RDS Database you created instead.

-### API Config

-Many of the APIs configuration options can be found in `todo-api/src/main.ts`.

-The API Expects a Postgres Database to be running.
-The expected properties of this DB can be found in `todo-api/src/database/database.providers.ts`

-### Client Config

-The Client Application's configurations can be found at `todo-client/src/environments/environment.**.ts`.

-## Task 5 - Pipeline

-Create a Github Actions pipeline that does the following:

-* On commits to the master branch, apply any terraform changes and then re-deploy the updated app.